chapel-lang/chapel/doc/users-guide/base/typeAliases.rst

 In addition to :ref:`declaring variables <ug-vars>` using ``var`` and :ref:`constants <ug-constParam>` using ``const`` and ``param``, Chapel supports the declaration of *type aliases* using the ``type`` keyword.
-As the term suggests, type aliases create symbolic names for types.
+These type aliases are used to create new names for existing types—in particular, they do not create new [sub]types.

 As an example of a simple type alias, consider the following
 statement: